Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Generalized Test-Time Augmentation

 \section{Generalized Test-Time Augmentation}

 Often the causes of estimation errors in machine learning are due to subtle but systematic and structured noise present in the data.
 The real-world task of fish segmentation in low-quality, poorly illuminated underwater videos, which we also tackle in our experiments, is a good example of a task where positive signal (e.g. fish), could be easily confused with background clutter (plants, shadows and other structures that usually appear in underwater images).
 If we could find a way to wash out the distracting and structured clutter from the data, model prediction process will be simplified and improved.
-Motivated by this goal, we introduce Generalized Test-Time Augmentation (GTTA), which, as we will show in the statistical analysis Section \ref{sec:analysis}, has the desired properties of effectively removing structured noises from data.
+This specific real-world task, posing several challenges brought by difficult filming underwater conditions is one source of inspiration for creating Generalized Test-time Augmentation.
+The other motivation comes from the widespread need in artificial intelligence for a more general approach that is less sensitive to structured or non-structured noises, can learn with limited resources, such as: limited memory and training computational cost, and very scarce labeled training data.
+As we will show in more details in the following pages, all these limitations are addressed by GTTA: \textbf{1)} it is general and can be effectively applied to many tasks; \textbf{2)} it is robust to noise, as it uses an effective way to create ensembles, with provable statistical properties; \textbf{3)} it requires low memory and computational cost, as a single model is trained for creating ensembles of many candidates and \textbf{4)} it can improve the initial model to generalize from limited labeled training data, by self-supervised distillation of the ensemble output.